codefresh-io/docs.codefresh.io/_docs/kb/common-issues.md

 support-reviewed: 2023-04-18 LG
 ---

-These Knowledge Base Articles are common issues you may encounter and questions you might have.
+These articles are common issues you may encounter and questions you might have.

 {% for cat in site.kb-cat %}